suds05/TimeSeriesForecastMongo/README.md

 ## Analysis from Python with MongoDB Driver
 1. Aggregate the data yearly using MongoDB aggregation pipeline
 2. Plot the data.
 It looks as below.
-As evident,
+As evident, the yearly aggregates show an increasing average
+3. Aggregate the data quarterly using MongoDB aggregation pipeline
+4. Plot the data.
+The quarterly aggregates show a strong periodicity.
+Q1 and Q2 is low in terms of moves, while Q3 and Q4 pick up every year
+5. Time series forecasting.
+TBD

 ## Analysis from PySpark using Spark Connector
+1. Here we aggregate the data using PySpark functions
+2. Aggregate them yearly
+3. Aggregate them quarterly.
+4. Pay particular attention to
+    * Pushdown queries.
+What is pushed down from compute to storage
+    * Compute DAG.
+How is the DAG run in compute.

 ## Comparisions
 ### 1. Specification of data logic